DLee211/DLee211/README.md

 ## About Me

 Hello!
 I'm Daniel Lee, a software engineer with a desire to be constantly learning and a love for coding.
 My expertise lies in C# and .NET development, and I've also have experience building/maintaining automation frameworks using C#.
-My hobbies are learning languages, playing guitar(electric,acoustic,bass) and drums, and dabbling in game development!
+My hobbies are learning languages, playing instruments, and dabbling in game development!

 ## Tech Stack

 - **Coding Language:** C#, SQL, GDScript
 - **Lanugages:** English(Fluent), Korean(Proficient), Japanese(Currently Learning)
 - **Frameworks:** .NET, Selenium, Godot (for game development)
+- **Focus:** Automation, Game Development
-- **Other Interests:** Automation, Game Development, Language Learning, Electric Guitar, Acoustic Guitar, Bass Guitar, Drums
+- **Hobbies:** , Language Learning, Electric Guitar, Acoustic Guitar, Bass Guitar, Drums

 ## How to Reach Me